 If you are just starting to take niacin, begin at a low dose and gradually increase the dose as recommended by your health practitioner to help minimize flushing.
 The good news is that the flushing effect often decreases over time as you get used to taking niacin.
 In fact, many patients find that the flushing stops after 1 to 2 weeks of being on a stable dose of niacin.

 Recommended daily dosage for niacin ranges from 2 mg in infants under 6 months old, to 17 mg for lactating women.
 Taking niacin in dosages of 100 mg or more can lead to flushing symptoms.
 If you're uncertain how much you should use, we encourage you to contact your doctor or medical expert.

 How Niacin Affects the Body - Using Niacin for Anxiety

 Both niacin and niacinamide can be used in treating physical and emotional stress.
-Often niacin or niacinamide are used for treating anxiety and depression as they promote calmness and better sleep by increasing blood flow, reducing blood pressure, eliminating excess adrenaline and regulating hormones.
+Both niacin and niacinamide are often used for treating anxiety and depression as they promote calmness and better sleep by increasing blood flow, reducing blood pressure, eliminating excess adrenaline, and regulating other anxiety-relevant hormones.

 Niacin & Niacinamide Supplements

 While there are many niacin and niacinamide supplements out there, my recommendation is Niacin by Douglas Labs, and Niacitol (no-flush niacin) by Pure Encapsulation.
 You can find both of these at any of our pharmacy locations!
 Contact us now if you need more information.